 Return to Hill Street.
 Turn right and go down to St George's Road.
 Turn right.
 Continue past the mini-roundabout to the pedestrian crossing outside Brunel House.
-This building was originally a hotel that was intended to form part of Isambard Kingdom Brunel's integrated passenger service between London and New York.
+This building was originally a hotel that was intended to form part of Isambard Kingdom Brunel's integrated passenger service between London and New York (see Walk 3).
 Cross the road here, keep straight ahead and continue across the second pedestrian crossing to College Street (5).

-Today College Street is mainly occupied by the rear of City Hall and a car park.
-However, in 1795, 25 College Street was the home of Coleridge, Southey and George Burnett, the three originators of a movement they called Pantisocracy.
-Coleridge and Southey met in Oxford, and this scheme, to emigrate to America and found a utopian commune-like society in the wilderness, developed during their long discussions.
+Today College Street is mainly occupied by the rear of City Hall (see Walk 1) and a car park.
+However, in 1795 25 College Street was the home of Coleridge, Southey and George Burnett, the three originators of a movement they called Pantisocracy.
+Coleridge and Southey met in Oxford and this scheme, to emigrate to America and found a utopian communelike society in the wilderness, developed during their long discussions.
 The name for the proposed community came from the Greek pan-socratia, meaning an all-governing society.
 The community was to consist of 12 men and 12 women who would support themselves by farming the land.
-Coleridge and Southey thought that no more than three hours of labour would be required each day and so planned for the remaining time to be devoted to study, liberal discussions and educating their children.
+Coleridge and Southey thought that no more than three hours of labour would be required each day, and so planned for the remaining time to be devoted to study, liberal discussions and educating their children.
 Members of the community were to be allowed their own opinions in matters of politics and religion, but land would be held in common, belonging to everyone.

 At the end of College Street cross over Deanery Road to the Central Library, considered one of the city's finest buildings.
 It opened in 1906.
 Go through the old abbey archway on the left-hand side for a view of the rear of the building.
 Its architect, Charles Holden, appears to have picked up some of the new aesthetics coming from mainland Europe that had influenced Charles Rennie Mackintosh in Glasgow.
 Come back through the archway to see the statue of Raja Rammohun Roy, the Indian philosopher who died during a visit to the city in 1833.
-He was staying at the home of Lant Carpenter and his daughter Mary, a campaigner for educational reform.
+He was staying at the home of Lant Carpenter and his daughter Mary, a campaigner for educational reform (see Walk 4).
 Continue to Bristol Cathedral (6).
-Founded as an Augustinian abbey in 1140, the cathedral boasts some of the most important medieval architecture in the UK.
-Look out for the Norman stone carving in the Chapter House, the medieval stained glass preserved in the cloister, the brightly coloured Eastern Lady Chapel and the lofty arches and vaults, which distinguish Bristol Cathedral as being of a medieval hall church design.

 In the 1840s Cottle decided that Bristol should inaugurate a project to honour Southey who had been Poet Laureatre from 1813 until his death.
-He initially wanted a monument to be built, but the money raised fell short; the committee that took over the management of the campaign downgraded the project to a bust.
+He initially wanted a monument to be built but the money raised fell short and the committee that took over the management of the campaign downgraded the project to a bust.
 This was created by E H Baily in 1845 and is installed in the north choir aisle of the cathedral.